 Varies per application but usually takes 24–36 months

-Visa-free or visa-on-arrival travel to 188 destinations including Canada, Hong Kong, the rest of the EU, and Europe’s Schengen Area
+Visa-free or visa-on-arrival travel to approximately 190 destinations including Canada, Hong Kong, the rest of the EU, and Europe’s Schengen Area

 Under the citizenship by investment provisions, an applicant is required to invest actively in the Austrian economy, for example in the form of a joint venture or direct investment in a business that creates jobs or generates new export sales.
 Significant direct investment is generally required.
 Passive investments in government bonds or real estate, for example, do not qualify.